ncomputers/neo/README.md

 - `POST /api/outlet/{tenant}/staff/login` – verify a PIN and receive a short-lived JWT.
 - `GET /api/outlet/{tenant}/staff/me` – example protected route requiring the JWT.

+### Magic Link Login

+Owners can authenticate using a passwordless email flow:

+- `POST /auth/magic/start` – request a single-use login link.
+Throttled to 3/min per IP and 10/hour per email.
+- `GET /auth/magic/consume?token=...` – exchange the link for a session JWT.

 ### Media Uploads

 Admins can attach photos to items: